Notice of Allowance/Notice of Allowability

 Notice of Allowability documents come with USPTO code “NOA”.
 Further, in many cases, we receive Corrected Notice of Allowance, Corrected Notice of Allowability, Notice of Allowability, and Supplemental Notice of Allowability under the same USPTO code “NOA.”
 We will discuss each of these notices in detail below.
 Also, we will also discuss the process of docket them appropriately.

 In some cases, the examiner realizes that there was an error in the document of the Notice of Allowance mailed to the attorney.
 The error could contain incorrect data, not including the timely filed amendment, etc. Further, the examiner identifies whether the modification of the error will require the republication of the document.
 The examiner then instructs its ITU staff to coordinate with Attorney regarding the modification of the error.
 Also, ITU staff confirms if the republication of the document is required.

 The USPTO then issues the Corrected Notice of Allowance with the corrected data or amendments.
-While docketing the Notice, we must take care that due date for Payment of Issue Fee and make sure that it is not altered or changed.
-The due date for the Payment of Issue will remain same as per the initial Notice of Allowance.
+While docketing the Notice, we must take care of that due date for Payment of Issue Fee and make sure that it is not altered or changed.
+The due date for the payment of the Issue will remain the same as per the initial Notice of Allowance.